bMuatha/Ecoli-16S-Analysis/README.md

 ## E. coli 16S rRNA Bioinformatics Analysis

+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Project Objectives
 - Retrieve 16S rRNA sequences from NCBI using the `rentrez` package